giovannibussotti/GIP/docs/source/giptools/overview.rst

 Description
 -----------

 | The ``overview`` module aims at comparing the samples in terms of chromosomes, genomic bins and genes sequencing coverage.
 Unlike other modules like ``binCNV`` or ``geCNV`` where normalization accounts for chromosome copy number, data in ``overview`` is normalized by median genome coverage only. ``overview`` is suited to display CNV variation in multiple samples with respect to the reference genome. ``overview`` does not perform sequencing coverage ratios between samples.
 The normalized scores do not represent somy scores.
 The normalization procedure is such that the coverage of most genomic bins will be centered on 1.
+The ``--ploidy`` parameter can be used to indicate the organism ploidy level, which is 2 by default (diploid). ``overview`` multiplies the normalized coverage scores of bins, genes and chromosomes by the ploidy value.

 Example